 What are your goals while you are here in Spain?

 “My primary and most important goal is to learn Spanish.
 I would like to become fluent.
 My secondary goal is to force myself out of my comfort zone by integrating into Spanish culture as much as possible.
 I will do this by meeting and speaking with Madrilleños.
 Finally, I would like to get the most out of the teaching experience by making a connection with my students.
 I want to make an impact in their lives.”

 Have you ever taught before?
 If not, what was your career field?

 Sam paused, “No, I have never officially taught.
-In high school, I worked as a tutor through Catholic organizations and in college, I worked as nanny with a family.
-I tutored the kids in the family.
-I worked for two years with the same large corporation.
-I was an intern in my senior year then worked for one year with the same company in human resources.”
+In high school, I worked as a tutor through Catholic organizations and in college, I worked as a nanny with a family.
+I tutored the kids in the family and worked for two years with the same large corporation.
+I interned my senior year, then worked for a year with the same company in human resources.”

 What do you think teaching in Spain will be like?
 Where are you teaching this year?

 “I am teaching in San Augustine del Guadalix.
 It is located north of Madrid.
 I am taking the approach of not thinking about what teaching will be like.
 I am not setting expectations for myself.
 The biggest challenge will be not to associate my past experiences of corporate job expectations.
 For example, how we are used to doing things the right way and at a fast pace.